royeradames/complete-guide-to-elasticsearch/mapping-and-analysis.md

   - The specified field mapping is added if the template's conditions match
 - Index templates define fixed mappings; dynamic templates are... dynamic

+# **Mapping recommendations**

+- Dynamic mapping is convenient, but often not a good idea in production
+- Save disk space with optimized mappings when storing many documents
+- Set dynamic to "strict", not false
+  - Avoids surprises and unexpected results

+## Mapping of text fields

+- Don't always map strings as both text and keyword
+  - Typically only one is needed
+  - Each mapping requires disk space
+- Do you need to perform full-text searches
+  - Add a text mapping
+- Do you need to do aggregations, sorting, or filtering on exact values?
+  - Add a keyword mapping

+## **Disable coercion**if you have full control of the application that is sending data to Elasticsearch

+- Coercion forgives you for not doing the right thing
+- Try to do the right thing instead
+- Always use the correct data types whenever possible

+## Use appropriate numeric data types

+- For whole numbers, the integer data type might be enough
+  - Long can store larger numbers, but also uses more disk space
+- For decimal numbers, the float data type might be precise enough
+  - Double stores numbers with a higher precision but uses 2x disk space
+  - Usually, float provides enough precision

+## Mapping parameters

+- Set doc_values to false if you don't need sorting, aggregations, and scripting
+- Set norms to false if you don't need relevance scoring
+- Set index to false if you don't need to filter on values
+  - You can still do aggregations, e.g. for time series data
+- Probably only worth the effort when storing lots of documents
+  - Otherwise it's probably an over complication
+- Worst case scenario, you will need to reindex documents

+**Rule of thump: not worth it for less than 1 million docs**